 What is Mandatory Overtime?
 What Does It Mean for Nurses?

 Per the Fair Labor Standards Act (FLSA) of 1938, full-time employees are expected to work at least 40 hours per week; there is no maximum amount of time set.
-This allows employers in states with no legislation against mandatory overtime to force employees to work more than 40 hours per week for whatever reason. Â
+This allows employers in states with no legislation against mandatory overtime to require employees to work more than 40 hours per week for whatever reason. Â

 And yes, an employee can face consequences or be fired for not complying.Â